IoannaTroch/Smart_Waste_Bin_Project/README.md

 docker compose down                 # stop everything (add -v to wipe the volume)
 ```

-Home Assistant runs separately — see §7.
+Home Assistant also starts as part of the stack (see §7) — on first run, do the
+one-time MQTT integration setup in its UI.

 ---